This post contains affiliate links for your convenience. View our full disclosure policy here.

 As a child learns to read, it is not uncommon for that child to experience some struggle.
-Learning to read is complex and somewhat lengthy process, so it is typical for most students to struggle a little.
-But what about the child who continues to struggle in reading?
+Learning to read is a complex and somewhat lengthy process, so it is typical for most students to struggle a little.
+But what about the child who continues to struggle with reading?
 Who is frustrated and responds to reading with anxiety?
-It could be the first signs of a reading disability.
+It could be the first sign of a reading disability.
+When teaching reading, it is helpful to be able to recognize these 22 telltale signs of a reading disability.

-I decided to investigate a little further by talking with the teacher she’d had in second grade, who reported the same things I had been seeing.
+I decided to investigate a little further.
+I talked with the teacher she’d had in second grade, who reported the same things I had been seeing.
 Looking more closely at the data, this poor child’s graph lines were practically horizontal.
 She had made negligible growth over the last year, and that was problematic.

 And I went back to the IEP board.
 This time, three months later, they took me seriously and her parents consented to have her evaluated.